Have your say at Discuss.nzButterfly.info the Butterfly forum for NZ Login Register

 Description

-A native species of Butterfly that still needs farther study & whose life history is not well known.
+A native species of Butterfly that still needs farther study and whose life history is not well known.
 (See bottom of page for unanswered questions).
-Suspected lifecycle is one year in most of its range & maybe longer in the sub-alpine areas of range.
-It is very well camouflaged with closed wings, as they have silver streaks on the underside of the back wings that blend in with grass blades.
-It's range overlaps Janita's Tussock in it's eastern & northern range.
-Generally in most of the shared range, Janita's Tussock will stay above the beech forest line, whereas the Common tussock will stay below this altitude. but when the forest is absent, Janita's Tussock tend to fly in areas of Chionochloa - large Snow Tussocks, whereas the common Tussock will fly in areas of Festuca & Poa - small Tussocks & other grasses.
-The ovum & pupa are nearly the same on all 3 Tussock Butterfly species.
+Suspected lifecycle is one year in most of its range and maybe longer in the sub-alpine areas of range.
+It is very well camouflaged with closed wings, as they have silver streaks on the underside of the back wings that blend in with grass blades. it's range overlaps Janita's Tussock in it's eastern and northern range.
+Generally in most of the shared range, Janita's Tussock will stay above the beech forest line, whereas the Common tussock will stay below this altitude. but when the forest is absent, Janita's Tussock tend to fly in areas of Chionochloa - large Snow Tussocks, whereas the common Tussock will fly in areas of Festuca and Poa - small Tussocks and other grasses.
+The ovum and pupa are nearly the same on all three Tussock Butterfly species.

 Ovum In English